dearhive/dearflip-vue3/README.md

 ## Troubleshooting

 1. **PDF not loading:** Ensure the path to your PDF file is correct and the file exists in the public folder.
-2. **dFlip not initializing:** Check browser console for errors and ensure all required dFlip files are correctly included.
+2. **DearFlip not initializing:** Check browser console for errors and ensure all required dFlip files are correctly included.
 3. **Styling issues:** Make sure the container div has appropriate dimensions (height/width).

 ## Advanced Usage